The Real Cost Of Commuting In Manila

 Cost: The possibility of getting confused about where to exit, especially at the Katipunan station.

 Cost: Your freshness in the morning.

-I’ve experienced all three types: the non-aircon, the air-conditioned, and the P2P.
+I’ve experienced all three types: the non-aircon or "ordinary" ones, the air-conditioned, and the P2P, or the point-to-point bus that follows specific bus stops and doesn't overload with standing passengers.
 All three are fairly priced within reasonable means.
 Or in other words, you get what you pay for.

 The non-aircon ones are a risk to take.
 On worst days, it’ll strip off your dignity, guaranteed that you’ll smell like everyone else’s collective morning-under-the-Philippine-sun human odor right after a short, sweet ride.
 And everyone will notice in the office, I can assure you that.